Sundaraja Sitharama Iyengar: Research

-Iyengar’s research spans artificial intelligence, distributed sensor networks, robotics, bioinformatics, cognitive systems, and parallel computing.
-He is the co-inventor of the Brooks–Iyengar algorithm, a method for fault-tolerant distributed sensor fusion widely cited in the literature.
-His work on grid coverage algorithms, cognitive information processing shells, and complex event processing has had broad applications in defense, healthcare, and environmental monitoring.
+Iyengar's research spans artificial intelligence, distributed sensor networks, robotics, bioinformatics, cognitive systems, and parallel computing.

+He is the co-inventor of the Brooks–Iyengar algorithm, a widely cited method for fault-tolerant distributed sensor fusion.
+His work on grid coverage algorithms, cognitive information processing systems, and complex event processing has been applied in defense systems, healthcare technologies, and environmental monitoring.

+His research emphasizes large-scale data processing, multi-source data integration, intelligent decision-making systems, and real-time analytics and system optimization.

-He has authored or co-authored more than 659 peer-reviewed publications and 32 books published by MIT Press, Springer, John Wiley, CRC Press, and others.
-His work has been funded by major agencies including the National Science Foundation (NSF), Defense Advanced Research Projects Agency (DARPA), NASA, Department of Energy (DOE), Office of Naval Research (ONR), and the U.S. Army Research Office.
-As of 2025, his h-index is 68, and he ranks among the top 2% of most-cited scientists worldwide.
+He has authored or co-authored more than 650 peer-reviewed publications and over 30 books published by MIT Press, Springer, John Wiley, and CRC Press.
+His research has been funded by major agencies, including the National Science Foundation (NSF), Defense Advanced Research Projects Agency (DARPA), NASA, Department of Energy (DOE), Office of Naval Research (ONR), and the United States Army Research Office.

+His work has influenced both academic research and practical applications in intelligent computing, large-scale data systems, and interdisciplinary technologies.
+He has served on editorial boards of scientific journals and on review panels for agencies including the National Science Foundation (NSF), National Institutes of Health (NIH), and the U.S. National Academies.